 - Have a plan to communicate your safety policies and procedures to staff and attendees, including their critical role and responsibility in having a safe event

 You must include your health & safety plan as part of your SERMA event submission.
-If you have not completed this plan or you need support, please contact firstname.lastname@example.org
+You can use the provincial health and safety plan text file template available for download to create your health and safety plan.
+Make sure you click the option on the right that says “Download the text file template (18KB)”.
+Do not use the “workplace safety plan builder”.
+If you have not completed this plan or you need support, please contact email@example.com

 Event organizers are responsible for checking proof of vaccination and a piece of government issued identification at all in-person offerings; for more information and guidance on checking for this information at your in-person event, review the Ontario Proof of COVID-19 Vaccination website